top of page

 By the time the U.S. government was able to clamp down on the shipments, close to 200,000 tons had been shipped.
 Ooh la la, Paris, France.
 When Paris was under Nazi wings.
 The Battle of Britain followed.

 Hitler struck with all his fury on England.
-The British defensive lines, however, the people, who were the main part of the chain of defensiveness and survival, they never broke down.
+The British defensive lines held.
+The people, who were the main part of the chain of defense and survival, they never broke down.
 This entire story is part of the wonderful book A Toast For You and Me, America’s Participation, Sacrifice and Victory, vol 1.

 All the art work and lithographs in each volume, with the exception of the computer generated flags and some maps, are authentic from the 1940s.
 A variety of sources have been consulted in the preparation of each historical volume.